-In January 2020, the Company entered into a commercial services agreement (the "Eversana Agreement") with Eversana for the commercialization of Gimoti.
+On January 21, 2020, the Company entered into a commercial services agreement (as amended, the "Eversana Agreement") with Eversana for the commercialization of Gimoti.
 Pursuant to the Eversana Agreement, Eversana commercializes and distributes Gimoti in the United States.
 Eversana also manages the marketing of Gimoti to targeted health care providers, as well as the sales and distribution of Gimoti in the United States.

 Under the terms of the Eversana Agreement, the Company maintains ownership of the Gimoti NDA, as well as legal, regulatory, and manufacturing responsibilities for Gimoti.
 Eversana will utilize its internal sales organization, along with other commercial functions, for market access, marketing, distribution and other related patient support services.
-The Company will record sales for Gimoti and retain more than 80% of net product profits once the parties' costs are reimbursed.
-For the three months ended June 30, 2022 and 2021, approximately \$368,000 and \$192,100 of Eversana profit sharing costs were included as selling, general and administrative costs, respectively.
-For the six months ended June 30, 2022 and 2021, approximately \$716,000 and \$268,000 of Eversana profit sharing costs were included as selling, general and administrative costs, respectively.
-As of June 30, 2022, unreimbursed commercialization costs to Eversana were approximately \$38.4 million.
-Such costs will generally be payable only as net product profits in the mid-to-high teens.
+The Company will record sales for Gimoti and retain more than 80% of net product profits once both parties' costs are reimbursed.
+For the three months ended June 30, 2023 and 2022, approximately \$901,000 and \$368,000 of Eversana profit sharing costs were included as selling, general and administrative costs, respectively.
+For the six months ended June 30, 2023 and 2022, approximately \$1.7 million and \$716,000 of Eversana profit sharing costs were included as selling, general and administrative costs, respectively.
+As of June 30, 2023, unreimbursed commercialization costs to Eversana were approximately \$57.2 million.
+Such costs will generally be payable only as net product profits are recognized.
+Eversana will receive reimbursement of its commercialization costs pursuant to an agreed upon budget and a percentage of product profits in the mid-to-high teens.
 Net product profits are the net sales (as defined in the Eversana Agreement) of Gimoti, less (i) reimbursed commercialization costs, (ii) manufacturing and administrative costs set at a fixed percentage of net sales, and (iii) third party royalties.

 During the term of the Eversana Agreement, Eversana agreed to not market, promote, or sell a competing product in the United States.
-On February 1, 2022, the Eversana Agreement was amended (the "Amended Eversana Agreement") to extend the term from June 19, 2025 (five years from the date the Food & Drug Administration approved the Gimoti new drug application) to December 31, 2026, unless terminated earlier pursuant to its terms.
-This amendment also increased the percentage of net product profit set product profit de Gimoti new drug application) to December 31, 2026, unless terminated earlier pursuant to its terms.
-This amendment also increased the percentage of net product profit set merided on the extent Eversana has accumul
+On February 1, 2022, the Eversana Agreement was amended to extend the term from June 19, 2025 (five years from the date the Food & Drug Administration approved the Gimoti new drug application) to December 31, 2026, unless terminated earlier pursuant to its terms.
+This amendment also increased the percentage of net product profit retained by the Company and increased the proportion of costs that are reimbursed to Eversana to the extent Eversana has accumulated unreimbursed costs.